verafes/calculator/README.md

+# Сalculator

-# This is a sample Сalculator created using HTML, CSS, and JavaScript
+This is a sample Сalculator created using HTML, CSS, and JavaScript

 https://verafes.github.io/calculator/